irbgeo/go-structure/README.md

 ## Description

-A package for creating and modifying a structure in runtime
+The package for creating and modifying a structure in runtime

 This package allows: